How to Manage your multilingual social media account?

 Be active on your social media

 Social media is all about interactions, so do just that.
 Try to post every day or several times a day.
-Put up engaging content and share viral videos.
-Drive the conversation in the industry you operate.
+Start a social media campaign such as put up engaging content and share viral videos.
+Drive the conversation in the industry that you operate.
 Be prompt to respond to queries asked about your product or service.

 And it’s not all about business.
 Have some fun doing it, you could try post some memes.
 Doing all this will make your brand known and in time you should see this translate into sales which is definitely your end goal.